worldbank/WDI-Production/README.md

 ## Organization for subfolders

 The organization specified below is not necessarily mandatory.
 Individuals have their own styles.
-However, some form of the following (perhaps with name differences or slight changes ot the organization) is manditory.
+However, some form of the following (perhaps with name differences or slight changes ot the organization) is mandatory.
 Having a common set of organizational practices will make it easier for others to understand the organization of your project.
 Every project should have four components:

 1. 01_rawdata folder
 2. 02_programs folder